What Does it Mean to Have a ‘Cool Roof’?

 What is a cool roof?

-A cool roof is designed to absorb less heat by reflecting more sunlight than standard roofs (like wearing white on a sunny day).
-Reflective paint, additional coatings, or specially made roofing material can all do this job.
+A cool roof absorbs less heat by reflecting more sunlight than standard roofs, like wearing white on a sunny day.
+Reflective paint, additional coatings, or specially-made roofing material can all do this job.

-A hot, sunny day can cause standard roofs to get as hot as 150°F. With a “cool roof,” that temperature can be lowered by more than 50°F. This means that the home needs less air conditioning on hot days, which then reduces utility bills.
-This is good for the community as well as the individual homeowner, because this can reduce peak energy demand, and reduce the risk of power outages.
+A hot, sunny day can cause standard roofs to get as hot as 150°F. A “cool roof” can lower that temperature by more than 50°F. This difference means the home needs less air conditioning on hot days, reducing utility bills.
+The homeowner and their community benefit because the home demands less energy from the grid and reduces the risk of power outages.

-If a home doesn’t have air conditioning, a cooler roof makes it more comfortable in summer.
-This also applies to places where existing air conditioning doesn’t reach, such as attics or covered patios.
-A cooler roof also may last longer, reducing the risk of blistering materials and curling shingles.
+Cooler roofs make homes without air conditioning more comfortable in the summer.
+The same applies to places where air conditioning doesn’t reach, such as attics or covered patios.
+A cooler roof also may last longer by reducing the risk of blistering materials and curling shingles.

 How to make a standard roof “cool”